todogroup/osposurvey/2019/questions.md

 * Extremely low value
 * Don't know

+41. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization (e.g., Google's Open Source Peer Bonus Program, Comcast Open Source Innovation Fund)
+* Yes
+* No
+* Don't know

 ## Part 8
-41. Which category most closely defines your role?
+42. Which category most closely defines your role?
 * Developer or Software Engineer
 * Other IT
 * Community Manager or Developer Advocate